Scarletto8999/Database-system-design-node_crudproject/README.md

 📁 Project Structure

-/mongo-examples/
+-/mongo-examples/
-├── interpol-collection-red.js // Main data for CRUD app (Red collection) ├── interpol-other-collections.js // These collections were added for learning purposes only and to fulfill the concept of working with interpol-style international data.
+-├── interpol-collection-red.js // Main data for CRUD app (Red collection) -├── interpol-other-collections.js // These collections were added for learning purposes only and to fulfill the concept of working with interpol-style international data.
-├── mongo-queries.js // were not used directly in the CRUD application, but were written and tested to demonstrate proficiency
+-├── mongo-queries.js // were not used directly in the CRUD application, but were written and tested to demonstrate proficiency

-> Only the `Red` collection is connected to the app.
+>Only the `Red` collection is connected to the app.
 Other files are for demonstration and academic enhancement.
 These files are **not part of the live app logic**, but included to demonstrate our use of:
 - Aggregations (`$lookup`, `$unwind`, `$group`)
 - Realistic INTERPOL-style document structure
 - Data enrichment from multiple sources

-## 🧪 Technologies Used
+##  Technologies Used

 - MongoDB
 - Node.js